 Healthgrades is another huge name in online reviews for doctors, amassing over 12 million visitors during its 10-year tenure.

-It is a trusted source, and over all the other review sites listed above, Healthgrades focuses specifically on medical practices and professionals.
-This makes it easier for the searcher to compare your profile against others, which can be a positive.
+It is a trusted source, and unlike all of the other review sites listed above, Healthgrades focuses specifically on medical practices and healthcare professionals.
+This makes it easier for the searcher to compare your profile against others, which leaves opportunity for a competitive advantage.

 For doctors and medical practices, it’s important to practice HIPAA compliant marketing and advertising so you’re not jeopordizing your confidentiality.
 Since many email addresses contain enough information to identify the owner, email addresses are still considered PII (Personally Identifiable Information).
 If you’re wondering why, it’s because many email addresses contain the person’s first and last name.

 The first step to HIPAA compliant healthcare marketing is choosing a HIPAA compliant email service.
 There are many email services that are able to be made HIPAA compliant.
 For example:

 - G Suite

 It’s important to note that none of these email services are HIPAA compliant without first signing a Business Associate Agreement (BAA).
 Our favorite HIPAA compliat email service – and the one we recommend to all of our healthcare clients – is G Suite by Google, which only costs $5 / month.

 Developing a tailored healthcare marketing strategy is one of the best things you could be doing to grow and scale your medical practice.
 Even if you only take a few measures, you’ll be putting yourself ahead of much of the competition.

 Online healthcare marketing involves constant optimization and attention, to detail, but that’s what we’re best at.
 If you’re looking to take your marketing to the next level, reach out and learn how a healthcare marketing agency like Phase 5 Analytics can enhance your healthcare organization’s online visibility and patient aquisition channels.